stefanieklogan/Homework2ResponsivePortfolio/README.md

 ![Hover image](https://github.com/stefanieklogan/Homework2ResponsivePortfolio/blob/main/images/mousehover.JPG)

-* I still find myself toying with margins, widths and additional CSS styling elements until I see my desired outcome.
+* I still find myself toying with margins, widths.
+Once I built all the pages, I went back and added styling from Bootstrap and removed code from CSS.

-* The background-color for this page was also a journey - I enjoyed the trial-and-error to figure out what element controlled the background-color for several different areas on the page.
+* The background-color for this page was also a journey - I enjoyed the trial & error to figure out what element controlled the background-color for several different areas on the page.

 <a name="portfolio"></a>
 ## Portfolio